zzzprojects/docs/learnentityframeworkcore.com/pages/migrations/update-database.md

 **NOTE**: Replace `[MigrationName]` with the name of the migration you want to apply or revert to.
 :::

-See [Command Line Parameters](#net-command-line-interface.net-cli) for additional parameters options.
+See [Command Line Parameters](#net-command-line-interface.net-cli) for additional parameter options.

 <div class="image-outer"><img src="/images/efcore/migrations/update-database/how-to-use-update-database-command-with-net-cli-in-ef-core.png" loading="lazy" alt="Update Database - CLI Example"></div>